Haunting Love: 'Bloody' JiaWen

 'Bloody' JiaWen appeared as a horrifying spirit of vengeance, with bloody eyes and bloody wounds suffered in the final moments of her death, she appeared numerous times; once in the swimming pool and another during the bedroom where XiaoYa was sleeping.
 Initial portrayal of her serve to mislead the audience into thinking this movie is a ghost story as opposed to a murder-mystery.

 'Bloody' JiaWen later served as a hint that XiaoYa was the killer prior to the big reveal, that XiaoYa felt guilty for killing her as opposed to Xu Wei, who attempted to rape her.

-Other note
+MingXuan

 MingXuan, XiaoYa's deceased fiancé was not listed as a 'ghost' but merely used primarily as a jump-scare mechanic.

-Comments

-Haunting Love (2012) initially portrayed itself as horror, but as the film gradually progressed the plot was turned into a murder-mystery-tragedy.
-Characters are notably fleshed out, with solid backstory and motivations, the producers also paid meticulous attention to the plot.
-At a solid 2 hrs run-time, it will feel like slow-burn but the twists and turn generally felt plot-driven and generally a well-thought out depth to the plot rarely seen in generic horror.

-It serve to shed light on the topic of paranoia schizophrenia, a medical disorder still rarely addressed in Greater China and most Asian societies to this day.

-The film also draw many inspirations a few of the Hollywood 's greats, most notably incorporating the heartwarming eternal love of Ghost (1990) and the twist of the Sixth Sense (1999).